Applaws Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 We find no added vitamins or minerals on the ingredients list.

-Judging by its ingredients alone, Applaws looks like an above-average canned dog food.
+Judging by its ingredients alone, Applaws Dog Food looks like an above-average canned product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.